awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up.md

 # Setting up Run Command<a name="sysman-rc-setting-up"></a>

-Before you can manage instances by using Run Command, a capability of AWS Systems Manager, you must configure an AWS Identity and Access Management \(IAM\) user policy for any user who will run commands\.
+Before you can manage instances by using Run Command, a capability of AWS Systems Manager, configure an AWS Identity and Access Management \(IAM\) user policy for any user who will run commands\.
 For more information, see [ Create non\-Admin IAM users and groups for Systems Manager](systems-manager-setting-up.md)\.

-You must also create an IAM instance profile role for any instance that will process commands and attach it to those instances\.
+Also create an IAM instance profile role for any instance that will process commands and attach it to those instances\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md) and [Attach an IAM instance profile to an EC2 instance](setup-launch-managed-instance.md)\.

 We also strongly recommend completing the following optional setup tasks to help minimize the security posture and day\-to\-day management of your instances\.